 Consider displaying one or more items (paw print, lock of hair, collar, favourite toy) in a window-box frame with a photo of your pet.
 Or see AshtoArt to make art, pendants, and jewellery crafted from your pet's ashes.

 If you have chosen a home burial, consider having a special headstone placed in this area.
-You can also grow beautiful flowers or plant a tree.
+For other memorial tributes, click here.

 Write a poem, story, or blog about your pet.
 A written tribute will help you process your emotions, plus if it is posted online, it may help other pet owners through this difficult time.